lazyfrosch/docker-registry-cleanup/README.md

 We also want to show how to run this regularly, without the cleanup being a major manual work.

-**Warning:** This is an experiment, we are not running this in production as of now.

 **Disclaimer:** Always backup your data, never use this scripts without testing.
 Read the license below first!

 ## Used tools